Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Implementation on a Quantum Computer

-In this section, we show the different components of the circuit which simulates the price evolution of a put option in a quantum computer (the procedure for a call option would be similar but initializing the process in the right state).
-We depict a general overview of the quantum circuit in Fig. \ref{Circ}, and in the following sections, we explain in detail every block acting on the $n_Q+2$ qubits.
+In this section, we show the different subroutines of the circuit that simulates the price evolution for a put option contract in a quantum computer: information loading, Hamiltonian simulation and post-selection.
+The procedure for a call option would be similar but initializing the process in the corresponding pay-off state.
+In the following sections we will assume that $K\geq 1$ and the constraint $x_\text{max}=\log S_\text{max}=2\log(3K)$.